Our History

 Rev. Crutchfield was known as a kind and generous man with a humble spirit.
 He was an effective leader and was blessed with people who were willing to follow his wise leadership and share a common dream to build.

-On August 7, 1946 a committee was formed to purchase the present site at 185 Lincoln Avenue.
-In 1953 the work began and it took ten years to complete Shiloh Baptist Church at 185 Lincoln Avenue.
+On August 7, 1946, a committee was formed to purchase the present site at 185 Lincoln Avenue.
+In 1953 the work began, and it took ten years to complete Shiloh Baptist Church at 185 Lincoln Avenue.
 The members marched with pride into the new sanctuary on June 5, 1960.
 Rev. Crutchfield was given the honorary title of Pastor Emeritus and the library was named in his honor.
 Rev. Crutchfield died at Grasslands Hospital (Westchester Medical Center) and his funeral services were held at Shiloh on February 5, 1972.

 Rev. Dr. Calvin G. Sampson, Sr.

-The members of Shiloh benefited greatly from the efforts of Rev. Dr. Calvin G. Sampson, Sr. who stove to keep all of Shiloh “committed to the cause, dedicated to the duty, and pledged to the progress of the church.”
+The members of Shiloh benefited greatly from the efforts of Rev. Dr. Calvin G. Sampson, Sr. who strove to keep all of Shiloh “committed to the cause, dedicated to the duty, and pledged to the progress of the church.”
+Rev. Dr. Calvin G. Sampson, Sr. remained the Pastor until 1989.

 Rev. Jimmie Brown